skuid/skuid-labs/reports/usage-analytics/index.md

 ## Sample XML

-See the sample XML used for the Usage Snapshot action sequence here: [Skuid_Usage.xml](Skuid_Usage.xml)
+See the sample XML used for the Usage Snapshot action sequence here: [pages/Skuid_Usage.xml](pages/Skuid_Usage.xml)

 ## The Usage Snapshot Action Sequence: An Overview